AmoreAndrea/network-automation-project/README.md

 7) ryu-manager flowmanager/flowmanager.py MPLSController.py --observe-links : to run the controller app

 8) On the mininet terminal : h1 ping h3 or whatever other command testing the connectivity between two hosts (like iperf)

+TO DO :
+--> from testing, i found out the app does not know how to manage broadcast address, so we may need to add something for this